scala-steward/connect-rpc-scala/README.md

 }
 ```

-Will be exposed to the clients as a REST API:
+Is exposed to the clients as a REST API:

 ```http
 POST /example.ExampleService/GetExample HTTP/1.1